Chauncey Lee: Marriages and children

 Abigail Stanton Lee died on October 20, 1805.
 In February 1807, he married Olive Harrison Spencer of Amenia, New York, the widow of Alexander Spencer.
+She was the daughter of Captain Jared and Asenath Harrison, of Salisbury, Connecticut.
+At the 1816 funeral of Asenath, Lee preached from 2 Corinthians 8; the sermon was published.

-They had three children, who were all living by 1878:
+With Olive, Lee had three children, who were all living by 1878: